 However, the frontal part of the brain, which largely controls judgment, does not fully mature until around age 24.

-“People learn from experiencing mistakes, and parents can be reassured that their children will likely do better managing their money, activity and behavior, when the brain is more mature,” Meyer said.
+“People learn from mistakes, and parents should know their children will likely do better managing their money, activity and behavior, when the brain is more mature,” Hay said.

 Friendships may fracture in adolescence

-For adolescents, Meyer said the maturity gap impacts friendships between boys and girls who played well together in early childhood but are no longer on the same wavelength.
+For adolescents, Hay said the maturity gap impacts friendships between boys and girls who played well together in early childhood but are no longer on the same wavelength.

-Additionally, each individual enters puberty in his or her own time.
+Additionally, each individual enters puberty on their own time.
 A child may be behind or ahead of friends in the process.
 This makes children feel anxious about being different from their peers.

-“Kids can feel like their friends aren’t going through the same thing and they stand out because of that,” Meyer said.
-“Part of puberty is always that the kid is uncomfortable with their body changes.
-They may feel isolated.”
+“Kids can feel like their friends aren’t going through the same thing and they stand out because of that,” Hay said.
+“This can make them feel isolated.”